 Progress report for GNC20-302

 This study, “Effects of Ericoid mycorrhizal fungi (ErMF) on performance of V. macrocarpon under abiotic stresses related to climate change & assessment of ErMF diversity in cultivated and wild cranberry settings,” endeavors not only to encourage sustainable agricultural practices but to expand stress tolerance of cranberry crops, thereby easing challenges faced by growers.
 Cranberry (Vaccinium macrocarpon Ait.) growers are under increasing pressure as a result of climate change, which is affecting cranberry production through repeated cycles of water and heat stress.
 These climatic events are well-established and predicted to intensify.
-Cranberry vines have evolved in a unique ecosystem (bog) and are highly susceptible to water and heat stress.
-Hoping to ameliorate the effects of these abiotic stressors and reduce the negative effects on yield and fruit size, growers tend to over-fertilize and irrigate vines.
-However, these practices have widely-documented negative impacts on water quality of the surrounding wetlands with no benefit on fruit production.
+Cranberry vines have evolved in a unique ecosystem (bog) and are highly susceptible to water stress.
+Hoping to ameliorate the effects of these abiotic stressors and reduce the negative effects on yield and fruit size, growers increase the frequency and quantity of fertilizer and irrigation.
+However, these practices have raised concern regarding impacts on water quality of the surrounding wetlands with potentially limited benefit on plant performance.
 Multiple studies conducted in blueberry have shown that inoculation with ericoid mycorrhizal fungi (ErMF) have a reductive effect of abiotic stressors, improving plant vigor.
 ErMF are ubiquitous, with local strains already present and active in agricultural soils, such as the cranberry production system.
 A comparison of ErMF strains in commercial cranberry farms to those in association in wild cranberry (which grow under more stressful conditions than cultivated), might provide opportunities for selection of strains that could be used for inoculation in commercial production settings, with the potential to provide stress mitigation benefits.
 In addition, the role of ericoid mycorrhizae in nitrogen (N) uptake in cranberry production is well known.
 However, the potential role ErMF play in phosphorus (P) uptake is not well understood.
 Although cranberries are not heavily fertilized with P, contamination from P agricultural runoff poses risk to the quality of surrounding waterways.
 Inoculation with ErMF may stretch cranberry’s range of tolerance, allowing growers to lessen water and fertilizer usage in response to climate change impacts.

 Educational & Outreach Activities

-Honeyball, B. and Atucha.
-A. 2021.
+- Honeyball, B. and Atucha, A. 2021.
 Ericoid Mycorrhizal Fungi & Cranberry: Mutualisms with Potential.
 Cranberry Crop Management Journal.
 Vol. 34, Issue 4.

-Honeyball, B. Zalapa, J. and Atucha.
+- Cranberry School 2022 Honeyball, B. Zalapa, J. and Atucha.
 A. 2022.
 Super roots for super fruits?
 Ericoid mycorrhizal fungi in association with Vaccinium macrocarpon.
 Wisconsin Cranberry School (Virtual).
 January 19, 2022.